crmne/paolino.me/_posts/2026-05-12-turbo-frames-in-jekyll.md

 }
 ```

 This is not magic.
-It is just a careful filter.
+Just a careful filter.

 Same-origin HTML pages get frame navigation.
 Everything risky stays boring.